ThomasDaheim/GPXEditor/README.md

 * Note on "Stationaries": v4.6 includes my first attempt to include such an algorithm.
 Its based on the numbers of "neighbours" each waypoint has in a given radius.
 A Stationary is then defined as a cluster of points with a given number of neighbours (set via preferences) in a given radius (set via preferences) spanning a given duration (set via preferences).

 ## Following features are available via UI:

+### Update v5.10

+* Added option on "Goto coordinate" to use current location based on public IP.
+* Via preference you can now pan to current location on startup.
+Sequence of coordinate usage: 1) if given, -mapCenter param is used, 2) if preference set, current location is used 3) hard-coded default location is used

 ### Update v5.9